sanchezgt/compiler-llvm/README.md

 Directory Contents

-src/: Contains all the source code for the Umbra Lang compiler.
+src/: Contains all the source code for the compiler.

 lexer/: Implementation of the lexical analyzer. parser/: Will contain the syntactic parser (to be implemented).